My Chef’s Apron

 2-ingredient peanut butter cookies on a table.

 I’ll admit, I hesitated to even post this one—can we really call it a cookie when it only has two ingredients?
-But my family (and our dog, Porthos—yes, like the Musketeer) are obsessed with these fuss-free little bites.
+But my family (and our dog, Porthos—yes, like the Musketeer) is obsessed with these fuss-free little bites.

-They’re soft, chewy, naturally sweet from ripe bananas, and full of nutty goodness like my Peanut Butter Brownie Cookies.
+They’re soft, chewy, naturally sweet from ripe bananas, and full of nutty goodness like my Peanut Butter Brownie Cookies or Peanut Butter Chocolate Rice Crispy Treats, but without the chocolate.

 No flour, no added sugar—just a simple, wholesome treat perfect for using up overripe bananas and that last scoop of peanut butter.
 Enjoy them with your morning coffee, afternoon tea… or whip up a batch just for your four-legged friend.

 Jump to: